See my earlier posts on the intersection of Jefferson and Hebert.

 Why do you always forget us?
 Why do you forsake us so long?
 Lamentations 5:20

 On a quiet country road, an old abandoned church sits, surrounded by a cemetery.
 The cemetery is well maintained, and still visited, but the church is no longer needed, so it sits abandoned, and open to the elements.

 This is definitely not an April Fools’ Day post.
 Heading west from the old synagogue, we were shocked at the severe state of desolation and abandonment along Vernon Avenue.
 It was really, really sad to see this.
 This is St.… Continue Reading

 I’m eternally fascinated by the relatively isolated Pleasantview Road, with its beautiful barns and farmhouses.
 The rubble up above used to be a corn crib, I believe.
 Pleasantview School, slowly converted to storage lockers, seems to have stalled out.
 That… Continue Reading

 I went and checked in on that little bit of purgatory, that portion of National City that runs into East St. Louis on the north side of I-64/55.
 Things are not good.
 While the Armour Meat Packing Plant still sits… Continue Reading

 We were pleasantly surprised to discover that the old farmhouse is still standing, in largely the same condition as the last time we had seen it.
-I realized that the bull’s eyes on the corners of the window… Continue Reading
+I realized that the bull’s eyes on the corners of the window frames still… Continue Reading

 Around the corner from the main administration building, there are your standard institutional buildings that I’ve seen at other hospitals around Illinois.
 I’m not sure what they were used for originally; were they dorms, or work spaces?
 I think they… Continue Reading